D4dx-backend/Thafheem-WEB/docs/HTML_RENDERING_UPDATE.md

 ## Overview

-Added the missing HTML rendering functionality for clickable explanation numbers in the hybrid BanglaTranslationService.
-This ensures that the blue circular buttons for explanation numbers work correctly in both API and SQL.js modes.
+Added the missing HTML rendering functionality for clickable explanation numbers in the BanglaTranslationService.
+This ensures that the blue circular buttons for explanation numbers work correctly with the API.

 ## Added Functionality